 Positive Side and Blind Side Waterproofing – Waterproofing outside exterior walls (positive side) and under the slab (blind side) are more difficult and required drilling through concrete.

-ACS waterproofing specialists use chemical grout injections to get into these hard-to-reach places.
+ACS waterproofing contractors use chemical grout injections to get into these hard-to-reach places.
 Chemical grouting stabilizes soil around the building with polyurethane.

 Waterproofing Your Roof